pallets/flask/docs/foreword.rst

 The documentation will warn you about aspects of web development that require attention to security.
-Some of these security concerns are far more complex than one might think, and we all sometimes underestimate the likelihood that a vulnerability will be exploited, until a clever attacker figures out a way to exploit our applications.
+Some of these security concerns are far more complex than one might think, and we all sometimes underestimate the likelihood that a vulnerability will be exploited - until a clever attacker figures out a way to exploit our applications.
 And don't think that your application is not important enough to attract an attacker.
 Depending on the kind of attack, chances are that automated bots are